fac-15/whotube/README.md

 5. Do you follow them as actively as on youTube?
 6. How do you keep up-to-date with each youTubers' social media videos/posts?
 7. How would you feel if all social media from one youTuber would be on one website?

-## User instructions

-* clone the repo
-* npm i
-* ask us for the keys
-* npm run dev
-* on port 5000
-* soon to be on heroku - https://whotube.herokuapp.com

 ###### DAVID: